sitharaj88/foundry-orm/docs-website/DOCS_README.md

-# TypeScript ORM Documentation
+# FoundryORM Documentation

-🚀 **Professional documentation website for TypeScript ORM** - Built with Next.js 14, Tailwind CSS, and deployed to GitHub Pages.
+🚀 **Professional documentation website for FoundryORM** - Built with Next.js 14, Tailwind CSS, and deployed to GitHub Pages.

 ## 🌟 Features